Moja štikla

+Background

+Before Dora 2006, Boris Novković presented "Moja štikla" to Severina, who subsequently forwarded the composition to Goran Bregović with the suggestion of incorporating šijavica.
+Bregović subsequently arranged the song, while Severina wrote the lyrics during the recording sessions.
+The arrangement featured traditional instruments, including the diple and gajde, performed by Stjepan Večković of Ansambl Lado.
+At Bregović's suggestion, the production incorporated traditional folk singers instead of conventional backing vocalists.
+Ganga singers from Dicmo and the Matić brothers from Čavoglave were invited to perform šijavica vocals.
+During the recording sessions, the singers performed a traditional-style sequence of improvised rhythmic phrases, including the expressions "zumba zumba", "sijeno slama", "sir salama", and "Afrika paprika", which Severina decided to incorporate into the final version of the song.
+Ansambl Lado accompanied Severina during her performances at both Dora 2006 and the Eurovision Song Contest in Athens.

 Composition

-The song itself was described in commentary as being in the turbo-folk style, with Vučković singing about various chat-up attempts from local men, as well as entering into folk-influenced call-and-response lyrics with her backing singers.
+The song itself was described in commentary as being in the turbo-folk style, with Severina singing about various chat-up attempts from local men, as well as entering into folk-influenced call-and-response lyrics with her backing singers.

 Eurovision Song Contest

 Dora 2006

 Dora 2006 was the fourteenth edition of the Croatian national selection Dora which selected Croatia's entry for the Eurovision Song Contest 2006.
 The competition consisted of two semi-finals on 2 and 3 March 2006 and a final on 4 March 2006, all taking place at the Hotel Kvarner in Opatija and broadcast on HTV 1.
 Dora 2006 consisted of three shows: two semi-finals on 2 and 3 March 2006 and a final on 4 March 2006.
 Sixteen songs competed in each semi-final and eight proceeded to the final to complete the sixteen-song lineup in the final.
 The results of all shows were determined by a 50/50 combination of votes from a jury panel and a public televote.
 HRT directly invited thirty-two artists and composers to participate in the competition.
-HRT announced the competing entries on 10 February 2006.
+It announced the competing entries on 10 February 2006.

 "Moja štikla" was performed in the second semi-final, performing as the last song of the semi-final.
 The song qualified from the final, earning a combined 30 points for second place in the semi-final.
 The final took place on 4 March 2006, with the sixteen qualifiers from the preceding two semi-finals competing.
 The winner was determined by a 50/50 combination of votes from a five-member jury panel and a public televote.
 Ties were decided in favour of the entry ranked higher by the jury.
 "Moja štikla" would win the final by two points over Kraljevi ulice's song "Kao san", with "Moja štikla" earning 30 points.
 As a result, the song was selected to represent Croatia in the Eurovision Song Contest 2006.